Kubernetes 101: Part 2

 Assuming we are using one of the solutions here

-Now, this solution will provide IP to each network and will be different.So, communicating each other became easier now!
+Now, this solution will provide IP to each network and thus each Internal Network IP will be different.So, communicating each other became easier now!

 Kubernetes Services

-Services helps communicating between backend, frontend and helps connecting to external data source.
+Services help communicating between backend, frontend and helps connecting to external data source.

 Assume that the python based container in the pod has a webpage and you want to access the webpage from your laptop